 Nishadha’s Latest Post: BloggerLinkUp – Connecting bloggers

-Wordpress search is my choice, I think more professional.
+WordPress search is my choice, I think more professional.

-Adrian – WPDONE’s Latest Post: SimplePerfect – A Free Premium Wordpress Theme by wpdone
+Adrian – WPDONE’s Latest Post: SimplePerfect – A Free Premium WordPress Theme by wpdone

 why not choose Google custom search, it’s fast and accuracy.